samsquire/ideas4/README.md

 # 292. Multiway references problem

 In memory we often have a requirement to refer to things multiway or bidirectionally.
+Then we have the problem of ordering updates to the object and parallelism if we want to change ownership.

 # 293. Every problem is shallow when the context is given

+# 294. Common Operation Opcode message

+If we want to send operations to other computers, we need an event object that is dynamic.
+This event object must match with existing operations running on the computer to be routed to the right place.

+This is an abstraction over RPC.

+In effect, every computer has a dispatch method.
+The code supported by that machine or registered with the dispatcher is triggered.

+This can also be used to solve the expression problem.
+This is in effect an instruction set architecture `opcode`.
+With pattern matching facilities.

+# 295. Global state

+# 296. Digital life systems, systems always working

 # incomplete ideas